mysqludf/lib_mysqludf_preg/README.md

 Known Issues & Caveats
 ======================
+- Version 1.2 respects mysqld stack limitations.
+This should reduce crashing, but you might need to set the thread_stack mysqld variable in order to accommodate some recursion intensive patterns.
 - Version 1.1 changes the way NULLs are handled.
 To restore the legacy NULL handling, use configure --enable-legacy-nulls
 - pcre_study should be used  (but isn't) for constant patterns;
 - there is no localization or locale support
 - there is no multi-byte character set support
 - some program locations that should be set in autoconf are not
-- It would be nice if there were a persistend cache of compiled regexes
+- It would be nice if there were a persistent cache of compiled regexes
 - It would also be nice if there were a peresistent cache of regex matches.
 This would allow for a more efficient way of retrieving multiple matches than repeated called with different 'occurence' arguments.